Welcome to Java world!

 Java Method Overloading

-An overloaded method is more than one method: it is two or more separate methods using the same method name (of course, with different parameters).Methods are defined in classes.
-Methods are distinguished by
+is more than one method: it is two or more separate methods using the same

-the compiler by their method signatures.
-A method signature includes method name, number of parameters and their type.
-But in procedural languages like in C, method overloading is not permitted.
+parameters and their type.
+But in procedural languages like in C, method

 Method overloading allows to group methods of same functionality under one name.
 Always the name of the method should reflect its functionality ( that is, what is it going to give us).
 In method overloading, compiler does not consider return type in differentiating the methods.